ipfs/ipfs-desktop/README.md

 ### Developer notes

-For more detailed information about hacking on IPFS Desktop, including a release checklist, please see the full [DEVELOPER-NOTES.md](developer notes).
+For more detailed information about hacking on IPFS Desktop, including a release checklist, please see the full [developer notes](DEVELOPER-NOTES.md).

 ## FAQ & Troubleshooting